unicode-org/icu/tools/release/java/readme.txt

-# Copyright (C) 2009 IBM and Others.
+# Copyright (C) 2009-2010 IBM and Others.
 All Rights Reserved

+API Change Report:

-A tool to generate a report of API status changes between two ICU releases
+A tool to generate a report of API status changes between two ICU4C releases.
+(ICU4J has a builtin change report generator)

+Requirements:
+  - Everything needed to build ICU4C from a command line (UNIX) environment
+  - Doxygen (for generating docs)
+  - Java JDK 1.5+
+  - Apache Ant

-        To use the utility
+To use the utility:
     1. setup ICU
-            (put the two ICU releases on your machine ^_^ run 'configure' in both releases (or runConfigureICU)
+            (put the two ICU releases on your machine ^_^  ) run 'configure' in both releases (or runConfigureICU) Doxygen must be found during configure.
-	2. create a Makefile.local with these two lines:
+	2. create a Makefile.local with just these two lines:
 			OLD_ICU=/xsrl/E/icu-1.0
 			NEW_ICU=/xsrl/E/icu-6.8
 	   ( where these are the paths to the parent of 'source', etc)
     3. Build the API docs
             make
-	4. allow APIChangeReport.html to cool before use.
+	4. This will create an 'APIChangeReport.html' in this directory.
+Check it over, then check it in.